 Welcome to Martin Luther King's Class Page

 This year our class names have been based on inspirational people from around the world and from throughout history.
 We are a Year 6 class and children are encouraged to reach for the stars, aim high and strive to be the best they can!
 My name is Mrs Walters and I will be teaching this class each day, supported by the fabulous Miss Down.
-Mr Greenslade will have the pleasure of teaching them for a couple of hours on Monday mornings, and Mr Blacker will be delivering P.E. on Fridays.
-During two half-terms across the year, I have specific conferencing time that will be covered by Miss Drage.
-During this time, I will work 1:1 with all children on their own personal targets and development.
-This is specifically linked to 'catch-up curriculum' due to the impact on learning caused by COVID-19.
+Miss Drage will have the pleasure of teaching them for a couple of hours on Monday afternoons, and Mr Blacker will be delivering P.E. on Fridays.
+During the year, we have specific conferencing time that will be covered by Miss Drage, as I work 1:1 with all children on their own personal targets and development, specifically linked to 'catch-up curriculum' due to COVID-19 impact.

 Our three glorious topics this year are: